ethanpeacockaol/DataChains-pythonlists_for_any_programming_language-/README.md

 ![tape!](res/tape.gif)

-too see the code without explanations please see:
+to see the code without explanations please see:
 [shortandsweet notebook](shortandsweet.ipynb)